 - Classify your desks and other bookable spaces.
 Which desks will be assigned, and which can be reserved?
-If some employees will be assigned fixed desks, will those be in one area and flexible desks elsewhere?
 Will some desks be reserved for a particular department?
 Consider color-coding desks or areas so that employees know which is which.

 - Upload your new floor plan.
-With Envoy Desks, you’ll add markers for each desk and specify which ones are assignable and how to allocate them.
-When employees sign in with Envoy Protect each day, they’ll receive their seat assignment, too.
+With Envoy Desks, you can add markers for each desk and specify which ones are assignable and how to allocate them.
+When employees sign in with Envoy each day, they’ll receive their seat assignment, too.

-Step 3 of how to set up hot desking: Iterate and adjust as you reopen
+Step 4 of how to set up hot desking: Iterate and adjust (AKA “be flexible”)

 - Get input from your employees regularly.
-Consider sending out a survey (this reopening toolkit has an example) right now, and then reuse that survey to understand changing preferences.
+Consider sending out a survey (this like this one) right now, and then reuse that survey to understand changing preferences.
 It’s hard for someone to predict their preference months into the future, so be prepared for them to change.

 - Get to know your data.
 Explore your Desks analytics to understand patterns and trends.
 Are there specific employees who come in often and would benefit from a permanent desk?
-Look at your data sources, like employee sign-in logs, access control data, and, if you have them, occupancy sensors and air quality data.
+Look at your data sources, like employee sign-in logs and access control data.
 When do employees come to the office and leave, and on what days?
-How does that compare to pre-pandemic patterns?
 Are the same individuals coming in every day, and is behavior matching the preferences employees expressed earlier?

 - Iterate based on these pattern changes.
 Over the next 12–18 months, plan for these iteration cycles to be much shorter than before—think days or weeks, not months.
+Your employees’ needs will change over time, so your office setup should change too.
 Use Envoy Desks to adjust desk assignments and keep your floor plan updated.